 Yes, they were able to apply as long as their business activity was operated through a business account.
 The scheme was open to sole traders, freelancers, body corporates, limited partnerships, limited liability partnerships and other legal entities.

 Unfortunately, the scheme is now closed but there are still further funding options available such as Business Interruption Payment (BIP) you’re entitled to.
 BIPs are the payments the UK Government will make to cover interest and fees on your loan.

 The Coronavirus Large Business Interruption Loan Scheme (CLBILS) was available for large businesses affected by the coronavirus.
 Designed for companies with a turnover in excess of £45 million, eligible firms can access loans of up to £25 million.
 Large companies can also be entitled to the Bank of England’s COVID Corporate Financing Facility.
-A number of other measures are open to larger businesses, including the Coronavirus Job Retention Scheme.
+Several other measures are open to larger businesses, including the Coronavirus Job Retention Scheme.

 If your question isn’t listed here, feel free to get in touch with a member of the Funding Options team for the latest information.
 With a panel of 120+ lenders, compare and choose the right loan for you.

 Sign up for the best of Funding Options sent straight to your inbox.